WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 After core instantiation,
 the methods are populated based on the core exports.
+Since this does not happen until after core instantiation, when the exports have been made available, imports called by the start function will be able to observe the unpopulated prototypes that do not yet have the method properties.

 If there is a decoding error in a descriptors section or if at any point a required import or export is missing,